SIP trunking is the main vector of today’s fixed telephony.

 But how does it work?
 Is this relevant to you?
 What are the costs and benefits?

-In order to explain what SIP is, it is first necessary to present to you its vector: VoIP.
+In order to explain what a SIP Trunk is, it is first necessary to introduce the concepts of SIP and VoIP.

 Note that there are other fixed telephony formats.
 PSTN, for example, is the name given to copper-borne, analog telephony (stands for Public Switched Telephone Network).
 For a long time, this was the dominant telephone network.
 However, all around the world, its disappearance beckons.
 In the UK, BT has recently decided to end it (with an horizon of 2025) in favor of VoIP, which is more suited to modern usage.
 We talk about this at greater length in the white paper “The end of PSTN".